Meetings

 On Mondays we stock the bread room and on Fridays we have five lions that work in the drive thru food Bank.

-We also work on the Thanksgiving and Christmas Drive thru's that distribute over 800 holiday meals.
+We also work on Thanksgiving and Christmas Drive through’s that distribute over 800 holiday meals.

 Sequim Downtown Merchants Halloween Candy Give-a-way.

-Each Halloween we dress up and hand out cany at the merchant give-a-way.
-This provides a safe and fun event for ou kids, young or old.
+Each Halloween we dress up and hand out cany at the merchant giveaway.
+This provides a safe and fun event for our kids, young or old.
 We normally give out over 1000 bags of candy.

 Lions Clubs International News